flosskosova/foss4g-2023/_pages/about/faq.md

 ###### What activities will the Conference have?

-The conference will have tracks full of talks, workshops, and codesprint activities.
+The conference will have tracks full of talks, workshops, and community sprint activities.
 On the social side, we will host a Geochicas meeting, as well as many other activities.
 &nbsp;

 ###### What are the venues named after?

 The venue ITP stands for Innovation and Training Park in Prizren, where the conference will be held and accommodation will be available.
 &nbsp;